SKKUAutoLab/aicity_2024_driving_action/README.md

 							         -it 96f8bfc76877

 ## 2. Dataset preparation
-To get cut videos for training, please download it from this [link](https://drive.google.com/file/d/13HEJptRQeu_0yzmX8NsRr4qdqgAaY4jZ/view?usp=sharing).
-After downloading, extract the file and put it to three folders X3D_train/data, VideoMAE_train/data, and UniformerV2_1_train/data.
+To get cut videos for training X3D, UniformerV1_1, and VideoMAE, please download it from this [link](https://drive.google.com/file/d/13HEJptRQeu_0yzmX8NsRr4qdqgAaY4jZ/view?usp=sharing).
+After downloading, extract the file and put it to three folders X3D_train/data, VideoMAE_train/data/A1_clip (only put sub folders in the A1_clip folder), and UniformerV2_1_train/data.

 To get custom cut videos for training UniformerV2_2, please download it from this [link](https://drive.google.com/file/d/1HFxKcY0RFh1UJBH00PAHOqrlhI6w8UX9/view?usp=sharing).
 After downloading, extract the file and put it to folder UniformerV2_2_train/data.

-To get pretrained backbone weights for UniformerV2_1 and UniformerV2_2, please download it from this [link](https://drive.google.com/file/d/1p3VtY6bAEOlVBP8C4ev4kZSVDXG-I0ng/view?usp=sharing).
+To get pretrained backbone weights for UniformerV2_1 and UniformerV2_2, please download it from this [link](https://drive.google.com/file/d/10mCzuJZCUSqrkVpv8An8nzCJUfMj8skl/view?usp=sharing) and this [link](https://drive.google.com/file/d/1uSCu22RMYIh7x7phB1HcGNQ9HsXSq-Fx/view?usp=sharing).
 After downloading, extract the file and put it to two folders UniformerV2_1 and UniformerV2_2.

 To get pretrained weights for VideoMAE, please download it from this [link](https://drive.google.com/file/d/1Fr7e_Q49o-Ug5VlasrZfp8NUVPw-AdF8/view?usp=sharing).
 After downloading, extract the file and put it to the folder VideoMAE_train.